 The Environment Line handles general inquiries about environmental issues and takes reports of pollution for which the EPA has regulatory responsibilities.
-Environment Line is a one-stop pollution and environmental incident reporting service provided by the Department of Planning, Industry and Environment.
+Environment Line is a one-stop pollution and environmental incident reporting service provided by the Department of Planning, Industry and Environment, and is available 24x7.

 - Find out which agency is responsible for dealing with the issue.